olvaffe/olv-notes/linux/arch/arm64.md

 ## Generic Timer

 - <https://developer.arm.com/documentation/102379/0101/>
+  - Learn the architecture - Generic Timer
+  - Processing Element (PE) is a generic term for an implementation of the Arm architecture.
+You can think of a PE as anything that has its own program counter and can execute a program.
 - on arm, there is the generic timer that consists of a system counter and per-core timers
 - system counter